COVID-19 Update: Helping Keep You and Our Community Safe

 - Routinely clean frequently touched surfaces and objects.

-- Stay home when you are sick with respiratory disease symptoms.
+- Stay home and away from others when you are sick with any respiratory disease symptoms.

 If you need help deciding if you should seek medical care, access the CDC Coronavirus Self-Checker on the CDC COVID-19 Symptoms page by clicking on the Coronavirus Self-Checker button at the top of the page.